What Is Mead? A Complete Definition, History & More

 Mead, like wine, can be complex.
 Honey, like wine grapes, has a vast diversity of flavor profiles.
 This will depend on which type of flower pollen you use.
 Although the idea of a honey wine conjures up images of sweetness, you can make mead in various styles.
 This will range from dry to semi-sweet mead to effervescent.

-Mead Making Kit by Must Bee- 1 Gallon Reusable Fermentation Kit to Make Honey Wine
+Mead Making Kit by Must Bee- Make your own Honey Wine reusable 1 gallon mead kit

 Mead Kit (1 Gallon Mead Making Kit)